 Protected Setting Meaning Protected Times (maintenance windows) Specifies a time window that power management will be disabled.
 Optionally the system may be configured to resume from a low-power state to enter the protected time period.
+A protected time may optionally be specified to only apply on certain days of the month.
+This works in combination to the weekdays specified and may be left blank if not required.

-Protected Computers Specifies a list of computers where power management is disabled.
+e.g. To apply on the 1st and 10th of each month specify: 1, 10 and set days to "Everyday" Protected Computers Specifies a list of computers where power management is disabled.
 This may be used to provide exceptions for certain computers within a policy group that generally implements power management.
+Protect Computer Protect any computer that this policy is deployed to.
 Protected Programs Specifies a list of programs that, when running, require the system to remain awake.
-Program names should be specified without a file extension. e.g. CMD and not cmd.exe Protected Files As above but applies to files.
+Program names should be specified without a file extension. e.g. CMD and not cmd.exe To specify a minimum CPU load% threshold for the protected program use ;10% e.g. CMD;10 The minimum CPU load must be 10-100% Protected Files As above but applies to files.
 When a file in the protected list exists PowerMAN will ensure that the system remains awake.
-Files should be fully qualified and include a file extension. e.g. C:\CONDOR\ACTIVE.LOG
+Files should be fully qualified and include a file extension.
+Protect Users e.g. C:\CONDOR\ACTIVE.LOG